-Tatamagouche Centre offers over 20 programs every year.
-Our programs are carefully curated and developed to meet the needs and interests of individuals, community organizations, and faith communities while also expressing the values of our Mission and Inclusion Statements.
+Tatamagouche Centre offers 15-20 learning programs every year.
+Our programs are carefully curated and developed to meet the needs and interests of individuals, community organizations, and faith communities living into our mission and values of inclusion and justice.

 We work hard to make our programs accessible, while ensuring that the true costs are covered.
 This is possible through the generosity of individual and organizational donors who have been touched by our work.